WRVV

 WRVV (97.3 FM, "The River 97.3") is a commercial FM radio station licensed to serve Harrisburg, Pennsylvania.
 The station is owned by iHeartMedia, Inc. and broadcasts a classic rock format.
 The station's studios and offices are located at 600 Corporate Circle in Harrisburg.

 WRVV has an effective radiated power (ERP) of 15,000 watts.
 The transmitter antenna is on the WHP-TV broadcast tower on Blue Mountain in Susquehanna Township, Dauphin County at (40°20′43.3″N 76°52′7.9″W).
 It uses the slogan is "Real.
 Rock.
-Variety."
+Variety".
 WRVV broadcasts using HD Radio technology.
-Its HD2 digital subchannel simulcasts the talk radio programming on sister station WHP 580 AM.
+Its HD2 digital subchannel simulcasts the talk radio programming on sister station WHP (580 AM).

 History

 WHP-FM

 On January 10, 1945, WHP, Inc. applied to the Federal Communications Commission for a construction permit for a new station on 43.5 MHz on the original 42-50 MHz FM broadcast band.
 After the FCC created the current FM band on June 27, 1945, the Commission granted the permit on November 21, 1945, while modifying it by reassigning the station to 97.3 MHz on the new FM band.
 The FCC then granted permission to begin broadcasting at any time beginning on March 18, 1946.

 WHP, Inc operated the station under special temporary authority (STA) for several years, during which time numerous changes were made to the station's broadcast facilities.
-In June 1946, the station first signed on with the WHP-FM call sign.
+In June 6, 1946, the station first signed on with the WHP-FM call sign.
 Its power was only 4,300 watts.
-A TV station, WHP-TV, was added in 1953.
 WHP-AM-FM originally simulcast their programming.
-In the 1950s, it duplicated WHP about 50% of the broadcast day, with the remainder devoted to instrumentals and some classical music programming.
-In the 1960s, the station's format evolved to beautiful music, which would continue for nearly three decades.
-In the late 1980s, however, the soft instrumental format was aging and management decided a change was needed.
-By March 1988, WHP-FM had tweaked the format to "music-intensive adult contemporary".
+WHP was a long-time CBS Radio Network affiliate, so the two stations carried CBS's dramas, comedies, news and sports during the "Golden Age of Radio".
+In the 1950s, WHP-FM duplicated WHP about 50% of the broadcast day, with the remainder devoted to instrumentals and some classical music programming.
+In addition to the two radio stations, a television station was added in 1953, Channel 21 WHP-TV.

+In the 1960s, WHP-FM's programming split entirely from WHP (AM).
+Its format evolved to beautiful music, which would continue for more than two decades.
+The station played quarter-hour sweeps of soft instrumental music, including cover versions of popular adult hits, Broadway and Hollywood show tunes.YouTube.com "WHP-FM Harrisburg - Three Hours of Beautiful Music - Feb.
+19, 1978" Retrieved Jan.
+22, 2024.
+In the late 1980s, however, the audience for soft instrumental music was aging and management decided a change was needed.
+By March 1988, WHP-FM had tweaked the format to "music-intensive soft adult contemporary".
+Central Pennsylvania already had several soft AC stations, including 101.3 WROZ and 103.3 WSBA-FM (now WARM-FM), so this format only lasted for two years.